AndychenIBM/universal-connectors/logstash_docker/readme.md

 	1.4.
 UniversalConnector.json- more configuration needed for logstash's agent 1.5. plugins- gem files that will be transferred into the container
 2. pipeline directory:
-	2.1. *.conf file that will be used as the configuration for logstash (including input,filter and output)
+	2.1. *.conf files that will be used as the configuration for logstash (including input,filter and output)
-3. docker-compose.yml- includes configurations for the docker itself (for example- ports needed to be exposed)
-4. Dockerfile- import and install logstash, remove old version of the container, pass relevant files to the container, install plugins.
+3. Dockerfile- import and install logstash, remove old version of the container, pass relevant files to the container, install plugins.
 5. logstash.repo- needed in order to install the docker inside ubi